This Morning Smoothie Is Packed With Stress-Fighting Ingredients

 The stress-busting stars of this recipe are the blueberries, spinach, and turmeric.
-A recent clinical trial suggests flavonoids in wild blueberries are mood-boosters, and kids and adults both reported a brighter mood two hours after intake.
+A recent clinical trial suggests flavonoids in wild blueberries are mood-boosters1, and kids and adults both reported a brighter mood two hours after intake.
 Scientists don't know exactly why this is, but they have some ideas: Flavonoids improve blood flow to the brain areas that regulate emotion, so they might help strengthen those areas while dampening the areas associated with depression.
 Flavonoids in wild blueberries also slow the breakdown of mood-boosting neurotransmitters like serotonin and dopamine, so there are more available and circulating to keep our spirits up.

 Turmeric's claim to fame lies in its curcumin, a bioactive polyphenol with powerful antioxidant and anti-inflammatory properties that may be responsible for lowering anxiety scores in a recent clinical trial of generally healthy people.
-The findings suggest turmeric can give you a lift during occasional periods of anxiousness.
-Just remember, curcumin isn't well absorbed on its own, but by combining it with piperine, a bioactive in black pepper, its bioavailability increases by up to 2,000%.
+The findings suggest turmeric can give you a lift during occasional periods of anxiousness5.
+Just remember, curcumin isn't well absorbed on its own, but by combining it with piperine, a bioactive in black pepper, its bioavailability increases by up to 2,000%6.